 If your child passes the test and you want a grammar school place, please ensure you put a grammar school as your first choice.
 You must also ensure you put a total of four schools on the form.
 Grammar schools also get over subscribed.

 If your child does not pass but was close in score, and you still want to apply for a grammar school, you cannot appeal against the assessment sent to you but you are still allowed to appeal for admission to any school you name on the form and are not offered.
-Make sure you put a grammar school on the form – it is recommended you put it at the end of the form.
+Make sure you put a grammar school on the form – it is recommended you put it as choice number four on the form.

 If your child has not been tested, a Grammar school cannot offer you a place on 2 March.
 If you name a Grammar school on your form when your child has not been tested, your application to that school will be turned down, although you will still have the right to appeal for admission.